• Home

 NOW FOR THE CHOCOLATE

 • Now, melt your chocolate.
 I work with one chocolate at a time because it cools quickly.
-You can melt it in a double broiler.
+You can melt it in a double boiler.
 However, I find it easier to melt in the microwave.
 I use a small bowl with tall sides that the apple will fit down into.
 Once you have the chocolate melted, dip one apple at a time into the chocolate.
 I cover them almost to the stick.

 • You need to allow this first chocolate coat to dry before moving on.
-Most of the time by the time you get the last apple dipped the first apple will be dry.
+Most of the time by the time you get the last apple dipped, the first apple will be dry.

 FOR THE TOPPINGS